 Need to know: You are not allowed to consume any food or drinks on the Gautrain and at Gautrain stations.
 The security staff are pretty strict about this and have been known to land people with spot fines.
 Short local trips (such as Park to Sandton) cost from R26 depending on the time of day.
 Trains run daily from 05:30–21:00 at intervals of 12–30 minutes.
 Timetables are available online or download the Gautrain app.

 Gautrain BusConnected to every Gautrain station is a network of Gautrain 'feeder' buses linking up nearby suburbs.
 To use the bus you will need a Swift Card or a contactless bank card.
 There are route maps and timetables at all Gautrain stations and bus stops.
-Buses usually arrive every 20 to 40 minutes depending on the time of day.
+Buses usually arrive every 20 to 40 minutes depending on the time of day, Monday to Friday only (the bus service does not operate on weekends).
 You can track where the next bus is on Gautrain app or call +27 10 223 1098.

 Useful Gautrain Bus routes